Dual-Anonymous Peer Review (DAPR)

 - When citing references, use third person neutral wording.
 This especially applies to self-referencing.
 For example, replace phrases like "as we have shown in our previous work , …" with "as previously shown , ..."

-- Depending on the program element, it may be occasionally important to cite exclusive access datasets, non-public software, unpublished data, or findings that have been presented in public before but are not citeable.
+- Depending on the program element, it may be occasionally important to cite exclusive access datasets, non-public software, unpublished data, or findings that have been presented in public before but are not citable.
 Each of these may reveal (or strongly imply) the investigators on the proposal.
 In these instances, proposers must use language such "obtained in private communication" or "from private consultation" when referring to such potentially identifying work.
+If proposers include this type of citation, do not include with whom the personal communication took place, i.e., do not refer to the names or roles of individuals or provide a description of a team or group.

-- A list of all team members, together with their roles (e.g., PI, Co-I, collaborator).
+- A list of all team members, together with their roles (e.g., PI, Co-I, Collaborator) and institutional affiliations.

 - Brief descriptions of the scientific and technical expertise each team member brings, emphasizing the experiences necessary to be successful in executing the proposed work.